vans163/websocket2-drafts/websocket2-over-http2.md

 ## LZ4 Compressed Payload

-A lz4 compressed payload is a VarSize number of the decompressed byte size followed by the actual compressed bytes.
+A lz4 compressed payload is a VarSize number of the decompressed size followed by the actual compressed payload.
 The lz4 compression level to use MUST be what was negotiated in the handshake.

 A lz4 compressed payload may look like: